Gigaspaces/xap-docs/site/content/xap102tut/first-xap-app-step-4.markdown

 {{% anchor Configure Scale 2backup and Build %}}
 **Configuring scaling to be partitioned over 2 instances, with 1 backup each**

 Step 1.
-Edit the processor's  **pu.xml** configuration file located under `<XAP root>/examples/helloworld/processor/src/main/resources/META-INF/spring` folder.<br>
+Edit the processor's  **pu.xml** configuration file located under `<XAP root>/examples/helloworld/processor/src/META-INF/spring` folder.<br>
 Step 2.
-Uncomment, or add the following SLA bean definition, which contains the deployment configuration, to the **pu.xml** file (the number-of-backups sets the number of backups per instance):
+Uncomment, or add the following SLA bean definition, which contains the deployment configuration, to the **pu.xml** file (the number-of-backups sets the number of backups per instance):<br>

 ```xml